gabidura/msi-survivor-lab/README.md

 - Exact Finite Local Sieve Structures for Symmetric Diagonal Affine Systems, previous version: <https://zenodo.org/records/20447546>
 - Exact Finite Packet Sieves and Survivor Convolutions for Symmetric Diagonal Affine Systems, revised merged version: DOI `10.5281/zenodo.20573926`

-## Citation

-Please cite the Zenodo software DOI once assigned.
-A draft `CITATION.cff` file is included and should be updated with the final repository and DOI after the first Zenodo software release.

 ## License

 MIT License.
 See `LICENSE`.